Thai Blue Angel Isopods (Cubaris sp.)

 Thai Blue Angel Isopods: Basic Care

-To take care of Thai Blue Angel isopods, creating a similar environment to their natural habitat is important.
+To take care of Thai Blue Angels, creating a similar environment to their natural habitat is important.
 Since they come from tropical regions, it is essential to maintain the right temperature and humidity levels.
 This way, you can keep your isopods happy and healthy.
 Here’s what you need to do:

 - You can use a plastic container or glass terrarium as an enclosure.
 However, make sure that it has proper ventilation and moisture.